 Dromana’s foreshore reserve lines the coast and consists of grassy picnic areas, shelters, walking tracks and designated camping areas.
 The calm, sandy beaches provide safe swimming and boating opportunities.
 Points of interest along the coast include the Dromana Pier and the rocky cutting at Anthony’s Nose where a boat ramp is situated.

-Heronswood is a historic property situated on an elevated 2 hectare allotment on Latrobe Parade, overlooking the bay.
+Heronswood is a historic property situated on an elevated 2-hectare allotment on Latrobe Parade, overlooking the bay.
 The house and surrounding gardens date back to 1871 and are open for visitors to explore and enjoy.
 The property includes a cafe which serves organic produce from the gardens and fresh food from local growers where possible.
 There is a retail shop and nursery, with garden workshops held regularly.
-Heronswood is managed by Diggers Club, Australia’s largest garden club, which also looks after the cool climate St Erth Gardens at Blackwood in the Macedon Ranges.
+Heronswood is managed by Diggers Club, Australia’s largest garden club.

 Dromana and neighbouring Tuerong to the north, are home to a number of vineyards, some with cellar doors open for wine tasting.